discordeno/discordeno/website/docs/examples/reactionroles.md

 Next let's require the user to provide the button color.

-The button color will be a little different, for now we only created options that give the user full control (even if limited by Discord) over the option, but for the button color only a few values are actually valid and are not obvious to the user, for this reason we can use the `choices` array to create a handful of predefined options.
-The user will only be able to input one of these options.
+The button color will be a little different.
+Until now, we have created options that give the user full control over the value (even if it's invalid), but for the button color, only a few values are actually valid and it's not obvious to the user.
+For this reason, we can use the `choices` array to create a handful of predefined options that the user can select from.
 For each options we can decide a `name` that the user will see and a `value` that Discord will send us when the user selects that option.

-This option is of type `ApplicationCommandOptionTypes.Integer` allowing us to set as values for our choices some numbers, for example `ButtonStyles.Primary` will correspond to the number 1.
-While we could use the raw number for our values picking from the `ButtonStyles` enum will be easier for us in a couple of ways: we can clearly see that the name "blue" will give us a button with style `Primary`, if we used the number 1 it wouldn't be clear unless we go and check the Discord documentation for buttons and confront the values, also a number in the code without any label attached to it can be referred as magic numbers.
+We will use the option type `ApplicationCommandOptionTypes.Integer`, but for the `value`, instead of using numbers like `1`, let's pick it from the `ButtonStyles` enum.
+A number in the code without any label attached to it is known as magic numbers, and it is considered bad practice, which you can read more [here](https://en.wikipedia.org/wiki/Magic_number_(programming)).

+For example, let's say you write `{ name: "Blue", value: 1 }`.
+It wouldn't be very clear what button style number 1 is, and you will have to go and check Discord Documentation.
+Whereas if you write `{ name: "Blue", value: ButtonStyles.Primary }`, it is very obvious that the name "blue" will give us a button with style `Primary`

 Like the other one, this value is required as well.